-The following sections describe the various types of buffering features provided by NXLog and give examples for configuring buffering in specific scenarios.
+The following sections describe the various buffering features available in NXLog and provide examples for configuring buffering in various scenarios.

 Every processor and output module instance has an input log queue for events that have not yet been processed by that module instance.
 When the preceding module has processed a batch of events, they are placed in this queue.
 Because log queues are enabled by default for all processor and output module instances, they are the preferred way to adjust buffering behavior.

 The size of a module instance’s log queue can be configured with the LogqueueSize directive.

 This example shows the default log queue used by NXLog in a simple route.
 A maximum of 100 batches of events will be placed in the queue to be processed by the om_batchcompress instance.